arlejeun/Multicloud-CX-Harbor-Tour/content/040-Inbound Voice scenario/10-Voice.md

  ![ContactInfo](/images/TreasureBankContactVoice.PNG)

 3. Follow the prompts.
-When asked "How can I help you" say "Agent"
+For the question "How can I help you ?" say "Agent"

 4. Call will be delevired to your agent.
 Accept interaction on Desktop.